Spring Yard Prep 101: 5 Tasks to Do Now

 When the days finally grow longer and the birds start chirping again, you know spring is on its way.
 That means it's time to start your first yard care tasks of the season.
 Before you begin major landscaping projects, you'll want to do these five simple tasks to get your lawn and garden ready for the spring.

-1. Prep Your Mower Before the Season
+1. Prep Your Equipment Before the Season

 2. Clean Up Leaves & Debris from the Winter